BeSimple/BeSimpleSoap/Resources/doc/cache.rst

 The limit is the maximum number of in-memory cached WSDL files (**5 is the default value by PHP**).

+The WSDL files cached are written in cache folder of your Symfony2 application.

 If you want more information you can visit the following page `PHP Soap runtime configuration`_.

 .. _`PHP Soap runtime configuration`: http://www.php.net/manual/en/soap.configuration.php